msr-quarc/Liquid/GettingStarted.md

 If you are only running the samples and aren't installing Visual Studio, you can install .NET 4.6 from http://www.microsoft.com/en-us/download/details.aspx?id=48130 if it isn't already installed.

-## Downloading LIQUi|>
+## Downloading LIQ𝑈𝑖|⟩

 We recommend placing the download into a folder named c:\Liquid.
-If you choose a different folder, you will need to create a c:\Liquid folder and copy LiquidTikZ.tex from your LIQUi|> folder into c:\Liquid.
+If you choose a different folder, you will need to create a c:\Liquid folder and copy LiquidTikZ.tex from your LIQ𝑈𝑖|⟩ folder into c:\Liquid.
 The samples and directions below assume that you have installed into the c:\Liquid directory.

-There are three ways to download LIQUi|>:
+There are three ways to download LIQ𝑈𝑖|⟩:

 * Click on the button on the main project page to the right labeled **Download ZIP**.
-This will download LIQUi|> and its supporting files to your system in a file named Liquid-master.zip, which you may then extract to a folder on your system.
+This will download LIQ𝑈𝑖|⟩ and its supporting files to your system in a file named Liquid-master.zip, which you may then extract to a folder on your system.
 * If you have a GitHub command-line client installed, you may instead change directory to the c:\Liquid directory and use the command:
 ```
 git clone https://github.com/msr-quarc/Liquid
 ```
 * If you have the GitHub desktop application installed, you may click on the button on the main project page to the right labeled **Clone in Desktop**.

-The first time you run LIQUi|>, you may get a security warning telling you that the program was downloaded from another system and may not be safe.
+The first time you run LIQ𝑈𝑖|⟩, you may get a security warning telling you that the program was downloaded from another system and may not be safe.
-Once you grant LIQUi|> permission to run by clicking the appropriate button, the warning should not recur.
+Once you grant LIQ𝑈𝑖|⟩ permission to run by clicking the appropriate button, the warning should not recur.

 ## Accepting the License

-You have to accept the license terms the first time you run LIQUi|> on a new environment.
+You have to accept the license terms the first time you run LIQ𝑈𝑖|⟩ on a new environment.

 To do so, open a command window and enter the following commands:
 ```